mbleron/ExcelGen/README.md

 ### setTimestampFormat procedure
 This procedure sets the format applied to TIMESTAMP values in the resulting spreadsheet file.
 It is overloaded to operate either globally in the workbook or at a given sheet level, which takes precedence.
+Current limitation: the format won't apply to timestamp values resulting from formulas.

 Default is `dd/mm/yyyy hh:mm:ss.000`.